e2002e/bcmon2020/README.md

 - SuperSU-v2.82 (be carefull with all the false links, as long as you'r on the domain chainfire.eu it is fine)
 - stericson busybox, from the playstore, don't need pro version, just use standard install in /system/xbin or /su/xbin

-Tested on Unlegacy Android marshmallow with:
+On Unlegacy Android marshmallow the sound is not working and the sim card is not recognised with tilapia:
 - SuperSU-v2.82
 - https://forum.xda-developers.com/android/software-hacking/tool-flashable-busybox-v1-23-2-stericson-t3219431/
 - boot.img that you will find in the releases